Golf is more than just a club and a ball. The best shots are produced by properly sandwiched balls and the golfer’s club stroke.

 TruFeel golf ball by Titleist

 Titleist accomplished this by reformulating the core to include additional speed-generating elements.
-As a result, driver ball speeds are increasing while spin is remaining low to maximize distance.
+As a result, driver ball speeds are increased while spin remains low to maximize distance.

 Because of its low compression core and high spin-producing TruFlex cover, the Titleist TruFeel is our pick for the best greenside control golf ball.
 The TruFeel, with its aerodynamic cover, maximizes distance without sacrificing feel or responsiveness.

 It’s a solid ball that booms from the tee and with long irons.
-It provides a high ball flight, allowing you to effortlessly stop the ball on the greens.
+It provides a high ball flight, allowing you to stop the ball on the greens effortlessly.

 White, optic yellow, and matte red are all available.